tonethar/IGME-330-Master/notes/HW-mapbox-3.md

 ## V. Parse the CSV file

-1) Here's our first version of the function that’s going to parse the loaded CSV file - `parseCSV()`:
+1) Here's our first version of the function that’s going to parse the loaded CSV file - `parseCSV()` - note the `String` and `Array` methods we are using:

 ![screenshot](./_images/_map-images/virus-map-5.jpg)